procrastinate-org/procrastinate/docs/howto/django/related.md

 ```

 Additionally, it's recommended to implement a custom migration to set the
-foreign key relationship to `null` upon job deletion.
-Since the `on_delete`
+foreign key relation to `null` upon job deletion.
+This is because the
-parameter is only effective at the application level, it won't work if the job
+`on_delete` parameter in Django models is only effective at the
-is deleted externally.
+application level and won't work if the job is deleted externally.

 ```python
 class Migration(migrations.Migration):